parthDOOM/Lookatthisgraph/README.md

 - **Interactive UI**: Interact with the graphs in real time, enabling a deep exploration of relationships between nodes.
 - **Designed for Competitive Programming**: The tool is built to support competitive programmers(Codeforces and Leetcode), helping them visualize and debug graph-related problems during contests.
 - **Lightweight and Fast**: Built with modern JavaScript frameworks for a fast and responsive user experience.
+- **Use Cases**: Can be used to create directed/undirected graphs, trees and allows for bridges and cut vertices representations.

 ## Installation